Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/upgrade-paths.md

 1. A site already has Realtime Backups provisioned.
 A hosting partner wants to provision Jetpack Professional.
 Even though Jetpack Professional already includes Realtime Backups, this action *will* be allowed as the site would be gaining extra functionality.
 2. A site already has Jetpack Professional provisioned.
 A hosting partner wants to provision Realtime Backups.
 This *will not* be allowed because the site would not gain anything from provisioning Realtime Backups as that same functionality is already included in the existing Jetpack Professional plan.

+## Getting an access token

+To query this status endpoint, you'll first need to retrieve an access token.
+Information about that can be found on the [Authentication API document](../jetpack-start-endpoints/authentication.md#getting-a-jetpack-partner-access-token ).

 ### Endpoint information (/provision)

 - __Method__: GET